DIRECT BENEFICIARIES 45,000

 - 135,000 people reached by communication and visibility activities

 We target schools because youth are already there in great numbers and, though HCU brings fun and smiles, it occurring in a teaching institution will also reinforce the educational tone of its messages.
-Additionally, all schools have dedicated hours in their syllabus for extra curricular activities and HCU actions fits into this frame.
+Additionally, all schools have dedicated hours in their syllabus for extracurricular activities and HCU actions fit into this frame.
 Moreover, the pupils’ parents and the communities surrounding the show location are invited widening the audience.

 To increase the impact and multiply the beneficiaries, dedicated actions are planned as; the collaboration with the Kampala Municipality for the 40 shows inside the schools, the distribution of information leaflets in order to reach the members of the spectator family and communication activities directed to the broad Kampala communities using both traditional and digital media.